 Over 60% of people with disabilities are of legal working age.
 However, they experience a much higher unemployment rate than non-disabled employees.

-17. Disability discrimination accounts for 33.4 percent of filed cases.
+17. Disability discrimination accounts for 33.4 percent of filed employee discrimination cases.

 EEOC employee lawsuit statistics show that it translates to 24,238 cases.
 The purpose of the Federal Law is to reduce discrimination against employees with disabilities.
 However, this is still a considerable problem and takes up a third of all workplace discrimination claims and complaints.